Exam & Quiz Policy

 a.
 Students must report to the exam room at least 10 minutes before the scheduled exam period, put backpacks, phones, jackets, hats, etc. at the front of the room and be seated.
 Students needing accommodations must report to their assigned exam rooms 10 minutes before their exam.

 b.
 Students must bring their fully-charged device, charger, and writing utensil to each examination.
 Students must have Examplify running on their devices and be ready to input the password before the examination starts.
 They are not permitted to have anything open on their devices in the exam room except Examplify.
 Earplugs used to cancel room noise are acceptable; headphones, earbuds, or similar devices are prohibited.
-Headwear such as hats, visors, or hoodies is also prohibited.
+Headwear such as hats, visors, or hoodies are also prohibited.

 c.
 Keyboards and specialized cases/attachments for iPads and tablets are permitted for the sole purpose of placing the device in a position that is comfortable for the student.
 Students must ensure that their cases/attachments contain no notes or other materials, regardless of their content.
 Possession of these materials will be considered an act of academic dishonesty and handled in accordance with the UNMC policy for cheating.